 For your clothes to smell like campfire, you need not be party to the most elaborate bonfire party ever.
 Even the smoke coming out of a barbecue can leave behind invisible traces in your clothes, which only your nose could detect.
 This is because the smoke scent can easily permeate your clothing and cling on.
 The scent that sticks to your clothes is not a good thing and can be pretty annoying.
 The problem arises when your traditional washing methods aren’t able to get rid of them completely, which usually is the case.
-In this post we’ll show you how to get campfire smoke smell out of clothes both at home and while you’re still camping.
+So your clothes don’t smell like smoke, we’ll show you how to get campfire smoke smell out of clothes both at home and while you’re still camping.

 Not all clothes are meant to be washed with hot water.
 And some have upper limits as to how hot or warm the water could get.
 Therefore, confirming the same from the item’s washing instructions label ensures you are not inadvertently damaging the cloth while washing it.